List of Ultraman Geed characters: RE.M.

 RE.M. primarily interacts with others through spherical devices called U-Toms (ユートム, Yūtomu), which can track and fire laser beams.

 RE.M. is voiced by Suzuko Mimori (三森 すずこ, Mimori Suzuko), who also portrayed her android body.
-The U-Toms are a tribute to the similarly named robot from episode 17 of Ultra Seven.
+The U-Toms are a tribute to the similarly named robot from episode 17 of Ultraseven.

 AIB

 The Alien Investigation Bureau, abbreviated as AIB, is a secret investigation team that deals with evil aliens.
 The foundation of this group is a result of the Crisis Impact, formed by aliens of multiple races in hopes of restoring the order Belial destroyed.
 The appearance of Ultraman Geed had caused mixed receptions among their members, with several few believed him as a threat.
 To disguise their modus operandi, they pose as salespersons of Nico Nico Life Insurance (ニコニコ生命保険, Niko Niko Seimei Hoken).
 In aftermath of Belial's death, the AIB begin a secondary mission to gather the scattered Monster Capsules and prevent them from falling into wrong hands.